McDo/Tibezier/README.md

 			point: [2.0, 3.0],
 		},

-		// Appends a cubic Bézier curve to the receiver’s path.
+		// Appends a cubic Bézier curve to the path.
 		{
 			draw: 'addCurveToPoint',
 			endPoint: [4.0, 5.0],